 Price: US $285

-In Brief: Backward instructional design is iterative process that begins with considering learning goals, then determining acceptable evidence of learning, and addressing those outcomes through sequenced activities.
+In Brief: Backward instructional design is an iterative process that begins with considering learning goals, then determining acceptable evidence of learning, and addressing those outcomes through sequenced activities.
 Course participants will explore learning theories and research related to backward design and will apply four essential pieces of backward design to their teaching practice: “big ideas” (i.e., conceptual understandings), learning outcomes, assessment, and sequencing.

-Backward instructional design is iterative process that begins with considering learning goals, then determining acceptable evidence of learning, and addressing those outcomes through sequenced activities.
+Backward instructional design is an iterative process that begins with considering learning goals, then determining acceptable evidence of learning, and addressing those outcomes through sequenced activities.
 A key part of this process that often gets less attention is identifying “big ideas” (conceptual understandings) that express the larger significance of the learning and that help to focus instruction.
 Backward design can be used to develop scaffolded and focused instruction that is grounded in concrete actions, while also connecting practical tasks to larger concepts and questions that reflect the larger significance of learning content.
 This approach has become particularly relevance as librarians look to integrated approaches to information literacy instruction that reach beyond the one-shot and the mechanics of searching and as we seek to help students develop conceptual understandings and to transfer their learning across contexts.

 In this 6-week course, participants will explore learning theories and research related to backward design and apply four essential pieces of backward design to their teaching practice: “big ideas” (i.e., conceptual understandings), learning outcomes, assessment, and sequencing.
 Throughout the course, students will dissect how these elements of backward design function in various activities and assignments, while simultaneously developing and refining their own activity, assignment, or lesson plan.
 Through weekly discussions and assignments, participants will reflect on course readings and instruction examples, share teaching experiences and ideas, and exchange constructive feedback on one another’s developing instruction plans.

 - Week 1: The key puzzle pieces: Big ideas, learning outcomes, assessment, and sequencing